ViktoriaThmrv/mental-health-survey/Project.md

 The query aims to calculate the overall percentage of respondents who have sought treatment for mental health issues.

 #### Query Explanation
-Here, we analyze the treatment rates for mental health issues across different countries represented in the `mental_health_survey table`.
+Here, we analyze the treatment rates for mental health issues across different countries represented in the table.
 This calculates the treatment rate for each country and ranks them based on their treatment rates.

 ```sql
 SELECT